 5 Ways an App Makes Your Paper Event Program Obsolete

-Remember that paper event program?
+Remember that paper event program you used at your last conference?
 Ugh!
 That thing was horrible.
-Luckily, event apps have made it so that it isn’t really necessary to carry a program and an of-questionable-quality swag notebook and pen around the conference anymore – scribbling notes that you’ll never look at again.
+Luckily, event apps have made it so that it isn’t really necessary to carry a program and an of-questionable-quality swag notebook and pen around the conference anymore – scribbling notes that you’ll probably never look at again.

 Here are 5 ways that event apps have slayed the paper event program and changed the conference attendee’s life for the better.